 I have a new favorite kitchen appliance!
 Thanks to many of you who have asked for pressure cooker (or Instant Pot) recipes, I finally bought an Instant Pot, and I’m very pleased with it!
 The Instant Pot is a multi-function gadget that pressure-cooks, slow-cooks, steams, etc. To start out, I made this braised oxtail (kkorijjim or ggorijjim, 꼬리찜) using its pressure cooking function.
 Amazing!

-Oxtail is a tough cut of meat that usually takes hours to bring out its tenderness, but it only takes 45 minutes in the pressure cooker.
+Oxtail is a tough cut of meat that usually takes hours to bring out its tenderness, but it takes a fraction of the time in the Instant Pot.
 Stovetop pressure cookers may take less cooking time.

 In Korea, oxtails are common but very expensive.
 They are typically braised (kkorijjim) or made into soup (kkori gomtang, 꼬리곰탕), both of which are extremely popular as nourishing dishes.
 Lucky for us, oxtails are relatively affordable around here.
 Look for a package with larger pieces.

 For those of you who’re not familiar with oxtail, it is the tail of a cow which is bony, fatty, and highly rich in connective tissues and collagen.
 Slow or pressure cooking breaks down the collagen into a rich, flavorful gelatin, making the dish incredibly delicious and satisfying!

 As I mentioned in my slow cooker galbijjim recipe, the Korean traditional braising technique does not involve initial searing of the meat.
 However, since I’m using one of the latest technology kitchen gadgets, that has the “Sauté” function, I decided to try it and sear the meat.
 You can skip this step if you want.